| Democratic Party of Iranian Kurdistan Programme

 Be present at any meetings of her/his organ that analyses her/his

-Members who do not perform their duties or behave in a manner contrary to the Internal Party Regulations or commit acts harmful to the Party’s reputation will be punished according to the degree of the offence.
+political and Party activeness, and decides about her/him.
+Article VI: Punishment of a MemberMembers who do not perform their duties or behave in a manner contrary to the Internal Party Regulations or commit acts harmful to the Party’s reputation will be punished according to the degree of the offence.
 Punishments consist of: -

 Verbal reprimand -